rafamerlin/linux-newbie/arch-user-repo.md

 ##### Tool to help doing this (better than using the repo manually)
 The tool is called `pacaur`

-This tool allows me to download packages and it's dependencies automatically (using `makepkg` forces me to download each indivitual dependency).
+This tool allows me to download packages and it's dependencies automatically (using `makepkg` forces me to download each individual dependency).

 The best way to install it is using another one (that I've heard is not as secure as pacaur called `yaourt`)